petermanmj/le-kitchen/README.md

     - outlets (probably 2 circuits)
     - lights
   - extend 240v range plug to other side of ktichen
+    * probably need new 8/3 cable from box since current likely 8/2
   - Inspection point with DCI
 * Plumbing
-  - New supply lines to sink location
+  - New supply lines to sink location (prefer PEX-a)
   - new drain path to sink location
-  - new vent from sink location up through roof
+  - new vent from sink location up through roof (only copper DWV above roofline)
   - new supply lines for behind fridge and pot filler
   - Inspection point with DCI
 * Install 2-3 velux solar roof windows VSS or similar